asyncapi/asyncapi-react/CONTRIBUTING.md

 This project follows the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) specification.
 Releasing to GitHub and NPM is done with the support of [semantic-release](https://semantic-release.gitbook.io/semantic-release/).

 A PR should have a title that follows the specification, otherwise, merging is blocked.
-If you are not familiar with the specification simply ask maintainers to modify the PR.
+If you are not familiar with the specification, simply ask maintainers to modify the PR.
 You can also use this cheatsheet:

 - `fix: ` prefix in the title indicates that a PR is a bug fix and the PATCH release must be triggered.
 - `feat: ` prefix in the title indicates that a PR is a feature and the MINOR release must be triggered.